 Established in the 1790s, Kennan & Sons survived until the late 1980s - they exhibited a range of machine tools at the 1962 London exhibition - and were based at their "Engineering Iron Works" in Fishamble Street, Dublin, Ireland, one of the oldest parts of the city.
 Next to the works was the personal residence of Mr. Kennan, a house modified in the 1820s but surviving today, in a beautifully restored state, as the Contemporary Music Centre and retaining its typical-for-the-period columned door case, embellished lead fanlight, graceful windows and elegant staircase.

 Kennan & Sons offered a wide range of metal items from simple hand tools to cast-iron manhole covers, street furniture and lamps and even larger structures such as bridges and pylons.
-Their machines tools were, however, all aimed at the amateur (or small workshop) market and included a small bench planer, plain-turning and very fine quality ornamental turning lathes and accessories (including their complex universal geometric cutter) drills, a circular sawing machine and what was described as a: Machine for copying works of art, etc., from the round or flat, upon any scale, in ivory, wood, alabaster, etc. It is easily worked by one person.
+Their machines tools were, however, all aimed at the amateur (or small workshop) market and included a small bench planer, plain-turning and very fine quality ornamental turning lathes and accessories (including their complex universal geometric cutter) drill presses, a circular sawing machine and what was described as a: Machine for copying works of art, etc., from the round or flat, upon any scale, in ivory, wood, alabaster, etc. It is easily worked by one person.
 The movement for copying proportional straight lines is unique.
 The cutting is performed by a revolving tool, mounted on a bar with universal centre, and guided by a tracer applied to the original.
 It will copy the most intricate forms.

-Should you have a Keenan machine tool or advertisements or literature about the Company, the writer would be very interested to hear from you.
+Should you have a Keenan machine tool or contemporary advertisements or literature about the Company, the writer would be very interested to hear from you.